CASE STUDY

 In May 2026, the Stollery Children's Hospital Foundation ran its fourth Teddy Bear Fun Fest on Funraisin and delivered the biggest year the event has ever had.
 What started as a modest, family-friendly 5km fun run/walk/roll in Edmonton's Rundle Park turned into a case study in what happens when a fundraising team stops focusing only on who's already engaged, and starts designing for everyone else.

-Fundraising numbers landed at roughly $355,000 against a $240,000 budget, registrations were up by around 400 people year-on-year, and 40 teams individually raised more than $1,000.
+They raised more than ever before, registrations were up by around 340+ people year-on-year, and 40 teams individually raised more than $1,000.
 But the more interesting number is the one Stollery started with: in 2025, of roughly 1,300 participants, as many as 800 raised nothing at all.

 That gap became the focus for 2026.
 Rather than pouring more energy into the people who were already fundraising well, the team built a strategy specifically aimed at the participants who weren't fundraising at all—lower-barrier incentives, a dedicated prize tier just for kids, and a shift toward letting real participants tell their own stories instead of leaning on the same small group of families every year.